rockNroll87q/cerebrum7t/data.md

 You can download the Glasgow data, anatomical and segmentation masks, from the EBRAINS website ([link](https://kg.ebrains.eu/search/instances/Dataset/2b24466d-f1cd-4b66-afa8-d70a6755ebea)).
 You may need to create an account to access the data.

+The database consists of 142 anatomical volumes (76 unique subjects) obtained with a MP2RAGE sequence at 0.63 mm3 isotropic resolution, using a 7-Tesla MRI scanner with 32-channel head coil.
+All volumes were collected, as reconstructed DICOM images, at the Imaging Centre of Excellence (ICE) at the Queen Elizabeth University Hospital, Glasgow (UK).
+For every volume, we release the  corresponding scans INV1, INV2, and UNI_Images.
+In addition, we release the automatic segmentations obtained from different methods (see below).

 <hr>
 # Data structure